 2) The tutor is not responsible for my grade; the tutor is also not able to forecast the grade my instructor will give me.

 3) While I may request a specific tutor, I am not guaranteed to be able to work with him or her every time.

 4) Even when I have booked an individual appointment, my appointment may be combined with that of another student if we are working on the same subject matter and additional tutors are not available.

 5) I will come to my session adequately prepared, with necessary materials, and take an active role in the session.

 6) My tutoring session will last no longer than the scheduled time and may be shortened to accommodate students with appointments if no other staff members are available.

 7) Learning is a process that takes time and consists of numerous stages.
 In order to make the best use of the CFAA’s tutoring services, I should visit early and often.

-9) If I schedule an appointment, it is my responsibility to call and cancel or re-schedule if I can’t make it; after three missed appointments, I will no longer be permitted to make appointments during that term.
+9) If I schedule an appointment, it is my responsibility to call and cancel or re-schedule if I can’t make it; after two missed appointments, I will no longer be permitted to make appointments during that term.

 10) I will evaluate each session I participate in, online or on paper, to provide the CFAA with necessary feedback for improving tutoring services.

 8. Can people who are not ETSU students receive tutoring assistance?